Dmitri Royster: Birth

-Archbishop Dmitri was born as Robert Roscoe Royster in Teague, Texas on November 2, 1923 and was raised as a Southern Baptist, being baptized (by single immersion) in the name of the Holy Trinity at age 12.
+Archbishop Dmitri was born as Robert Royster in Teague, Texas on November 2, 1923, and was raised as a Southern Baptist, being baptized (by single immersion) in the name of the Holy Trinity at age 12.
 Though his father was non-practicing, his mother was devout.
 Robert was instilled with a deep reverence for the Holy Scriptures at an early age.
 It was, for this reason, that he and his older sister became convinced that the spirit of Protestantism and the spirit of the Holy Scriptures were incompatible.

 Conversion to Orthodoxy

 After finding incompatibility between Protestantism and the Holy Scriptures he and his sister began to search for "the original scriptural community and roots of the early church".
 He later stated:

 We began to look around.
 We visited a number of Churches.
 We had a big book called the Book of World Religions, or something like that, in which all religions and denominations were described, Rather briefly, but at the same time rather completely.
 There was a rather complete description of the Eastern Orthodox Church in there.
 It described the Orthodox Church as being the mother of all Christian Churches.
 We began to look at the New Testament rather carefully and pick out portions of the New Testament that reflected in some way what the Church was in the Apostolic Age.
 Really, when you put it together, there is quite a bit of it.
 It isn't as skimpy or as sketchy a description as it might appear on the surface.

-After attending Orthros and Divine Liturgy at age 15 he later recalled: We knew from that moment that we would probably not go anywhere else...It was so evident that something really took place...the Holy Spirit transforming the bread and wine.
+After attending Orthros and Divine Liturgy at age 15 he later recalled: "We knew from that moment that we would probably not go anywhere else...It was so evident that something really took place...the Holy Spirit transforming the bread and wine."

 The two formally began their inquiry in 1939, with the personal blessing of Archbishop Athenagoras (at the time Archbishop of the Greek Orthodox Archdiocese of America) with Father Daniel Sakalarios as their teacher.
 He and his sister were eventually received into Orthodoxy in 1941 at Holy Trinity Greek Orthodox Church in Dallas, Texas.